Teaching secondary school autistic students

 - what the student’s interests are and any other useful information.

 Use the strategies that have been recommended.
-For example an autistic student might need extra time to process instructions or may need them broken down into smaller tasks.
+For example, an autistic student might need extra time to process instructions or may need them broken down into smaller tasks.
 Using strategies that work will help you build up a good relationship with the student, who will then develop trust in you.
 Don’t wait until the first sign of your usual strategies going wrong (which may be very quickly apparent) before you try those recommended by the SENCO.

-2. Make learning accessible
+3. Make learning accessible

 Ask the student where they will be most comfortable sitting in the classroom.
 The environment and fellow students can be overstimulating for the autistic students’ senses and so getting the seating position right can make all the difference.
 Avoid changing seating plans without consulting them first - change can cause huge anxiety.

 Give instructions in lists, breaking down the task into manageable chunks.
-If the student finds open-ended questions difficult then make it more concrete for them to begin with, or provide them with some vocabulary, structure or ideas.
-Executive functioning, the brains ability to organise, plan, predict and monitor, can be an area of difficulty for some autistic students.
+If the student finds open-ended questions difficult, then make it more concrete for them to begin with, or provide them with some vocabulary, structure or ideas.
+Executive functioning, the brain’s ability to organise, plan, predict and monitor, can be an area of difficulty for some autistic students.

 Use visuals and structured tasks, incorporating the student’s own interests wherever possible.
-Verbal information is fleeting and the person has to remember it whilst working out what they should do with it.
-Some autistic students cannot follow the fast pace of verbal information so backing it up with a written account, list or picture can help enormously.
+Verbal information is fleeting, and the person has to remember it whilst working out what they should do with it.
+Some autistic students cannot follow the fast pace of verbal information, so backing it up with a written account, list or picture can help enormously.
 Other autistic students have excellent verbal memories but may find it difficult to apply that information to another situation, and may need support to do this.

 4. Understanding behaviour